Binocular vision

-Within the science of vision, binocular vision focuses on the question of how humans and animals perceive the world with two eyes instead of one.
-Two main areas are distinguished: directional vision and depth perception (stereopsis).
-In addition, both eyes can positively or negatively influence each other's vision through binocular interaction.
+In visual science, binocular vision focuses on visual perception with two eyes instead of one.
+Two main areas are directional vision and depth perception (stereopsis).
+Both eyes can positively or negatively influence each other's vision through binocular interaction.

 In medical science, binocular vision refers to binocular vision disorders and tests and exercises to improve binocular vision.
-In biology, binocular vision refers to the fact that the placement of the eyes affects the capabilities of depth perception and directional vision in animals.
+In biology, binocular vision refers to the placement of the eyes and its effects on the capabilities of depth perception and directional vision in animals.
 In society, binocular vision refers to applications for seeing stereoscopic images and aids for binocular vision.

 Directional vision

-Directional vision focuses on the question of how the images from the two eyes are combined in perception into a combined image and how the directions in which each eye sees the objects around us are converted into practically useful information.

-The main article on directional vision describes that the direction in which the left and right eyes see an object can be combined in three different ways.
-This leads to seeing a single image, double images or a fused image.
-This perception is linked to a certain quality of depth perception: fine stereopsis or coarse stereopsis.
+In the classical science of vision, directional vision describes; when a point of the retina is stimulated, this not only leads to a light sensation (image), but also a directional sensation; this is recorded by the brain in a combined image of both eyes, as a direction in which the observer is central (egocentric direction).

 Depth vision

-Depth perception focuses on the question of how the brain uses the difference in perspective between the two eyes to recognise shapes and objects, to see through camouflage, and to gather information about spatial relationships.
+Depth perception focuses on how the brain uses the difference in perspective, between the two eyes; and how the brain uses it to recognize shapes and objects, see through camouflage and gather information about spatial relationships.

 The main article on stereopsis discusses the qualities of depth perception, the area of space they cover, and how the observer controls the input through attention and eye movements.

 Binocular interaction

-Binocular interaction occurs when there is an interaction between the two eyes, which causes vision with both eyes to be different than with one eye alone.
+Binocular interaction is interaction between the vision received from the two eyes, which causes vision with both eyes to be different from vision with one eye alone.
 Vision can be better (binocular summation) or worse (binocular inhibition).